jnsebgosselin/gwhat/docs/manage_data.rst

     Presentation of the panel to manage water level and weather datasets.

-After a valid datafile has been selected in the window :guilabel:`Import Dataset`, the information relative to the climate or piezometric station, which was read from the header of the selected datafile, are displayed in the section :guilabel:`Dataset info`.
-These information, as well as the :guilabel:`Dataset name`, can all be modified before importing the dataset by clicking on the button :guilabel:`Import`.
-The dataset will then be added to the :term:`project file` and will be referenced in the list of imported water level of weather datasets (see :numref:`scs_datamanager_panel`) by the name that was provided in the field :guilabel:`Dataset name`.
+After a valid datafile has been selected in the window :guilabel:`Import Dataset`, the information relative to the climate or piezometric station, which were read from the header of the selected datafile, are displayed in the section :guilabel:`Dataset info`.
+These information, as well as the :guilabel:`Dataset name`, can be modified before importing the dataset by clicking on the button :guilabel:`Import`.
+The dataset will then be added to the :term:`project file` and will be referenced in the list of imported water level or weather datasets (see :numref:`scs_datamanager_panel`) by the name that was provided in the field :guilabel:`Dataset name`.